 - Cross-cutting analytics: tracking the full user flow path from an ad to the initial transaction (as well as repeated sales).

-5 questions to consider in digital analytics
+Five questions to consider in digital analytics

-Today we will consider several issues that will help you significantly improve the effectiveness of using analytical data in your company.
+Consider several issues that will help you significantly improve the effectiveness of using analytical data in your company.
 It will help you look at the data from a different angle.

 1. Can you trust your data?

 Conducting an analytical audit is critical: this process questions the integrity and quality of your data and prompts you to find out what specific information you collect.